Pro/dkim-exchange/README.md

 Or if you have a linux installation, use (from the opendkim package):
     opendkim-genkey -D target_directory/ -d example.com -s sel2012

-The keys need to bee in DER format, not PEM.
+The keys can be in DER or PEM format (the format will be automatically detected).

 ### Testing the setup